-When scheduling Comps, students must contact the Graduate Program Specialist via email (and copy their major professor and committee members in the email) at historygradprogram@unt.edu, in order to be scheduled and if they are be scheduled on the department calendar.
-Students eligible to be schedule for their Comps must have the following:
+When scheduling Comps exams students must contact the Graduate Student & Program Specialist via email (students must copy their major professor and committee members in the email) at historygradprogram@unt.edu in order to verify they are eligible to be scheduled and, if they are, to be scheduled on the department calendar.

+Students eligible to be schedule for their Comps exams must have the following:

-- The most up-to-date Degree Plan on file with both the History Department and Toulouse Graduate School demonstrating completion of all courses required prior to Dissertation hours.
-Student degree plans on file will be compared to their transcripts, taking into account any degree plan changes that have been filed after the original degree plan was approved. - O If a degree plan needs be updated, students will receive an email to let them know.
-Students will need to turn in a degree plan change form (or a new degree plan if changes are too extensive) to the Graduate Program Specialist at least a week prior to their Comps, so there is enough time to process it. - Degree plans must not have any outstanding grades of "Incomplete", and that their GPA is meeting the program's requirements of 3.6 GPA or higher on a 4.0 scale. - Met Foreign Language Requirement.
-See "Foreign Language Requirement" section for more details on how to check if they have met this. - The student's outside, or fifth, committee member (outside of the History department, but can be from some other department at UNT, or outside UNT entirely) must be added via Degree Plan Change form by the time they are sitting for oral comps.
-All necessary paperwork for this addition should be processed at least several weeks before the oral comps take place.
-Please contact the Graduate Program Specialist via email at historygradprogram@unt.edu for more information.
+- Most up-to-date Degree Plan on file with both the History Department and Toulouse Graduate School.
+Demonstrating completion of all courses required prior to Dissertation hours.
+Student degree plans on file will be compared to their transcripts, taking into account any degree plan changes that have been filed after the original degree plan was approved. - O If a degree plan needs be updated, students will receive an email to let them know what they need to change.
+Students will need to turn in a degree plan change form (or a new degree plan if changes are too extensive) to the Graduate Student & Program Specialist at least one month prior to their Comps, so there is enough time to process it. - Degree plans must not have any outstanding grades of "Incomplete", and that their GPA is meeting the program's requirements of 3.6 GPA or higher on a 4.0 scale. - Met Foreign Language Requirement.
+See "Foreign Language Requirement" section for more details on how to check if they have met this.